Must Have Tools Every Homeowner Needs in Their Home!

 One of the most common questions that I am asked from prospective buyers during a Home Inspection is what are the most important tools to have on hand for general repairs and projects when purchasing a new home.
 I always tell them the ones that I feel are most important and then throw in a few tools that would be nice to have on hand at some point in the future.

 The following are the tools that I feel every homeowner should think about having available for everyday repairs and projects.
-I will more than likely add to this list as I run into different projects around my own home.
-And feel free to tell me any tools I have missed!
+Feel free to tell me any tools I have missed!
 Please email me and I’ll add your suggestions to the list!

 The prices I have listed are for “economy” priced tools.
 Most of these would work just fine but please know that you will find a wide variety of prices for each tool.